algbio/panvc-founders/README.md

 # PanVC Experiments with Founder Sequences

-We provide the following data files for use with PanVC.
+We provide the following data files for testing PanVC.

 To build PanVC, please follow the instructions on the [repository page of PanVC](https://gitlab.com/dvalenzu/PanVC/-/tree/PanVC-2.0-rc-tsnorri).

+To run any of the experiments, please download and unarchive the reads in question and do one of the following:

+* Download the pre-generated indices and run `panvc_call_variants` with the reads and each of the indices.
+* Download the founder sequences, prepare input for `panvc_index`, generate the index and run `panvc_call_variants` with the reads and each of the indices.

 ### Generating indices with PanVC